Nutritarian Chia Breakfast Pudding

 You can really adapt this recipe to meet your needs…that’s one reason I love it so much (see my similar recipe for Overnight Protein Oats).

-The result is a delicious and healthy meal that can serve as a breakfast or snack.
+The result is a delicious and healthy breakfast pudding recipe that can serve as a breakfast or snack.
+It’s a whole foods recipe made for those on a nutritarian diet who can’t have added sugars.

 Chia seeds are so amazing, I love their nutrition and texture.